-In his work for Aukenjam LLC, he attempts to bring to bear his years of varied experience and education to make cross-disciplined observations (applying theology, law practice, science, engineering, and other disciplines) and to serve as an independent, authentic, theological voice and worker for equality, justice, and mercy.
+In his work for Aukenjam LLC, he attempts to bring to bear his years of varied experience and education to make cross-disciplined observations (applying theology, law practice, science, engineering, and other disciplines) and to serve as an independent, authentic, theological voice and worker for love, equality, justice, and mercy.

 All articles, papers, speeches, and other works published at AuthenticTheology.com or elsewhere by Aukenjam LLC are copyright, owned, edited, and published by Aukenjam LLC, all rights reserved.
 Aukenjam also owns, publishes at, and operates other sites, including the Authentic Theology Facebook page, the Church of Christ at Blogs and Conversation Facebook group page, and TheologySteve Twitter.
 Aukenjam LLC is the publisher of all articles, papers, speaking engagements, and other content and works published at AuthenticTheology.com, at those other sites if associated with Steve Gardner or other person associated with Aukenjam LLC, and at any place if associated with Steve Gardner or other person associated with Aukenjam LLC and it is theological or ministry related.
 For reprints and requests for permissions relative to copyright, use the Contact page.